-- (a) A certified process server must not represent or create the impression, in writing, orally, or otherwise, that the process server is licensed, certified, or registered by the Supreme Court of Texas to execute service of process or to engage in conduct relating to the service of process. - (b) Process servers are certified and regulated by the Commission.
+(a) A certified process server must not represent or create the impression, in writing, orally, or otherwise, that the process server is licensed, certified, or

+- (b) Process servers are certified and regulated by the Commission.
 A certified process server must not direct a person to contact the Supreme Court of Texas or the Clerk of the Supreme Court of Texas to file a complaint, to confirm certification of the process server, or for any other purpose relating to the execution of the service of process.
 A certified process server must not imply or create the impression that a person may contact the Supreme Court of Texas or the Clerk of the Supreme Court of Texas regarding any matter relating to the service of process or the process server, except with regard to a matter before the Supreme Court of Texas in its adjudicative capacity. - (c) A certified process server may truthfully represent that the process server is certified by the Commission.